-In the same sense that I am doing your mom, dab rigs do things, too.
 Like a bong filters smoke by straining it through percolators and water, dab rigs accomplish the exact same process— but with vapor from concentrates.
-If you’ve ever seen a dab rig, you probably thought it looked like a bong’s little son, Bong Jr. By the way, if you ever see that prick, let him know he owes me $10,000 for… uh, taking care of that issue he had.
+If you’ve ever seen a dab rig, you probably thought it looked like a bong’s little son, Bong Jr.

 In fact, theoretically you could use any bong as a dab rig and any dab rig as a bong, simply by swapping out the nail and bowl.
-That would not be the best idea in the entire world (that title goes to peanut butter), but it is possible.
+That would not be the best idea in the entire world, but it is possible.

 Why are smaller rigs better for dabs?

 Rigs and bongs are designed to make the most of the respective substances for which they are intended.